Managing your depression - teens

-- You may need to take the medicine for at least 6 to 12 months to get the best effect and to lower the risk of depression coming back.
+- You may need to take the medicine for 6 to 12 months or more to get the best effect and to lower the risk of depression coming back.

-- You need to talk to your doctor about how the medicine makes you feel.
-If it is not working enough, if it is causing any side effects, or if it is making you feel worse or suicidal, your doctor may need to change the dose or the medicine you are taking.
+- You need to talk to your provider about how the medicine makes you feel.
+If it is not working enough, if it is causing any side effects, or if it is making you feel worse or suicidal, your provider may need to change the dose or the medicine you are taking.

 - You should not stop taking your medicine on your own.
-If the medicine does not make you feel good, talk to your doctor.
-Your doctor has to help you stop the medicine slowly.
+If the medicine does not make you feel good, talk to your provider.
+Your provider has to help you stop the medicine slowly.
 Stopping it suddenly could make you feel worse.

 Stay in Touch with Your Depression Symptoms

-Talk with your parents or your doctor if you feel your depression symptoms are getting worse.
+Talk with your parents or your provider if you feel your depression symptoms are getting worse.
 You may need a change in your treatment.

 Avoid Risky Behaviors